 It's true, there are real life exorcists who know how to exorcise a demon from a possessed person.
 This highly specialized field is not for the weak-hearted and requires a strong will, mind, and above all else an unwavering spiritual faith.

 According to Your Dictionary, an exorcism is, "The ritual act of driving out supposed evil spirits from persons, places or things who are possessed by them."
-These ritual acts may vary from one culture to the next, but the ultimate goal is the same, to exorcise the demonic spirit.
+These ritualistic acts may vary from one culture to the next, but the ultimate goal is the same, to exorcise the demonic spirit.

 When a person is possessed by a demonic spirit, an exorcist is often called upon to save the person's soul from the total and complete domination of the demon.
-Exorcists in all cultures undergo spiritual warfare to free the person from the evil spirit and send that spirit back to its own realm.
+Exorcists in all cultures undergo spiritual warfare to free the person from the evil spirit and send the dark spirit back to its own realm.

 Roman Catholic Church Trains Exorcists

 There is a specific process for becoming a Roman Catholic Exorcist.
-Father Fortea explains there were very few when he was called into the service of an exorcist.
+Former exorcist, Father Fortea, explains there were very few when he was called into the service of an exorcist.
 "In the United States, for example, there were only four exorcists.
 The Church was only beginning to name exorcists," he says.
 "However, things changed dramatically over the next ten years, and people were starting to complain how there was just no help for people."

 - Attend(ed) a seminary school

 The Vatican's Rites of Exorcism were revised in 1614 and again in 1999.
 Priests wishing to become exorcists attend the Pontifical Athenaeum Regina Apostolorum, an educational arm of the Catholic Church.
 Through the exorcism coursework, the priest emerges and trains as an apprentice until capable to do battle with devils, demons and evil spirits on his own.